- Director: Alfred Hitchcock

 In pure filmmaking terms, the “shower scene” is justly celebrated.
 Many viewers insisted they could see Leigh being stabbed, but Hitchcock shows no such thing, it’s all an illusion created with cutting and sound effects.
 He used an insane 77 separate camera angles in 45 seconds, creating an impression of a murder of a naked lady without actually showing any stabbing or nudity.
 The blood in the scene, seen swirling almost abstractly down the shower drain, is chocolate syrup, and the sound effects involve melons being stabbed.
 A big part of the overall impression is the frantic, panicking violins on the score by composer Bernard Herrmann.
 Few bits of film music have been quite so imitated or influential.

 Psycho spawned several sequels, two different TV series titled Bates Motel, and even a somewhat bizarre shot-for-shot remake in 1998 by director Gus Van Sant, with Anne Heche in the Janet Leigh role.
-Perhaps more relevantly to pop culture as a whole, it is likely that an entire fleet of movies from Halloween to Scream would not exist if that initial butcher knife in the bathroom.
+Perhaps more relevantly to pop culture as a whole, it is likely that an entire fleet of movies from Halloween to Scream would not exist if not for that initial butcher knife in the bathroom.
 From a pure structural perspective, Psycho seems sort of insane, and yet it works really well.
 I’m not breaking new ground here by saying that if you are into movies, you should probably watch it.
 It won’t be a chore, I promise.